Inspection Reports for

 Findings

 The survey found the most serious deficiency to be a D level deficiency that constitutes no actual harm with potential for more than minimal harm that is not immediate jeopardy.
-The facility submitted a plan of correction which was accepted, and the facility was found to be in substantial compliance based on the credible allegation of compliance and the submitted plan of correction.
+The facility submitted a plan of correction which was accepted, resulting in a finding of substantial compliance.

 Deficiencies (1)

-Most serious deficiency found to be a D level deficiency constituting no actual harm with potential for more than minimal harm that is not immediate jeopardy.
+The most serious deficiency was a D level deficiency constituting no actual harm but with potential for more than minimal harm that is not immediate jeopardy.

 Employees mentioned